Meltcus/Medical-Image-Segmentation-using-Deep-Learning/README.md

 - [4] Mingxing Tan and Quoc Le, "EfficientNet: Rethinking Model Scaling for Convolutional Neural Networks," *International Conference on Machine Learning (ICML)*, 2019.
 - [5] Segmentation Models PyTorch Library, [GitHub Repository](https://github.com/qubvel/segmentation_models.pytorch).

----

-By following this README, you can replicate the experiments and contribute to the development of automated tissue segmentation in digital pathology.